pat/thinking-sphinx/deltas.md

 Turning on delta indexing does not remove the need for regularly running a full re-index, as otherwise the delta index itself will grow to become just as large as the core indexes, and this removes the advantage of keeping it separate.
 It also slows down your requests to your server that make changes to the model records.

 It's also worth noting that when each change happens, and the delta indexing is invoked, you will see the output from Sphinx's indexer tool either in your logs, or into your console.
-This serves as an indication that everything is working, but should you want to hide it, there's a global setting you can use in an initializer:
+This serves as an indication that everything is working, but should you want to hide it, there's a global setting you can use to enable/disable it.

+In Thinking Sphinx v3, you want to add a setting to the appropriate environments in `config/thinking_sphinx.yml`:

+{% highlight yaml %}
+production:
+  quiet_deltas: true
+{% endhighlight %}

+In Thinking Sphinx v1/v2, it belongs in an initializer:

 {% highlight rb %}
 ThinkingSphinx.suppress_delta_output = true